-- B.31 In determining the split of gilt issuance, the government has considered its analysis of the relative cost-effectiveness of the different gilt types and maturities, its risk preferences including for the portfolio as well as the issuance programme, and the market feedback it has received. - B.32 Continuing demand for short conventional gilts is anticipated, in particular owing to redemption reinvestment flows, which has been balanced against managing the government's near-term exposure to refinancing risk. - B.33 In deciding the proportion of medium conventional gilts to issue, the government recognises the important role that medium conventional gilts (particularly at the 10-year maturity) play in facilitating the hedging of a wide range of gilt market exposures through the futures market, which helps underpin liquidity in the sector. - B.34 Market feedback also suggests ongoing demand exists for long conventional gilts from domestic investors in particular.
-Additionally, in determining the amount of long-dated conventional gilts to issue, the government has taken into account the role of long conventional issuance in mitigating its near-term exposure to refinancing risk. - B.35 For conventional gilts, the term premia analysis suggests that issuance across the maturity spectrum is more cost-effective than has historically been the case.
-Under market-implied inflation expectations, index-linked gilts are expected to be more cost-effective to issue than equivalent maturity conventional gilts with maturities of up to around 35 years.
+- B.23 In determining the split of gilt issuance, the government has considered its analysis of the relative cost-effectiveness of the different gilt types and maturities, its risk preferences including for the portfolio as well as the issuance programme, and the market feedback it has received. - B.24 Continuing demand for short conventional gilts is anticipated, in particular owing to redemption reinvestment flows, which has been balanced against managing the government's near-term exposure to refinancing risk. - B.25 In deciding the proportion of medium conventional gilts to issue, the government recognises the important role that medium conventional gilts (particularly at the 10-year maturity) play in facilitating the hedging of a wide range of gilt market exposures through the futures market, which helps underpin liquidity in the sector. - B.26 A materially higher proportion of short and medium conventional gilts was issued in 2020-21 than originally planned in order to help meet the exceptionally high financing requirement.
+Relative to the current plans for 2020-21, lower proportions of issuance in both short and medium conventional gilts are planned in 2021-22.

-- B.36 Issuing index-linked gilts has historically brought cost advantages for the government due to strong demand, and has built the UK's financial resilience by supporting both the UK's long average debt maturity and diversifying the investor base.
-Tying debt interest payments to inflation has also underscored the government's commitment to price stability in the period prior to central bank independence.
-However, the UK's relatively large stock of index-linked debt also increases the sensitivity of the public finances to inflation shocks, as highlighted in the OBR's 2017 'Fiscal risks report'. - B.37 At Budget 2018 and as part of the government's responsible approach to fiscal risk management the government announced that it would look to reduce the proportion of index-linked gilt issuance in a measured fashion over the medium term.
-Consistent with this, the 2020-21 financing remit includes a reduction in index-linked gilt issuance compared to 2019-20. - B.38 A modestly smaller proportion of issuance (but a slightly higher absolute amount) will be initially unallocated in 2020-21 compared with 2019-20.
-The main purpose of the unallocated portion of issuance is to give increased flexibility to the DMO to issue any type or maturity of gilt by any issuance method, while remaining consistent with the principles of openness, predictability and transparency.
+- B.27 Market feedback also suggests ongoing demand exists for long conventional gilts from domestic investors in particular.
+Additionally, in determining the amount of long-dated conventional gilts to issue, the government has taken into account the role of long conventional issuance in mitigating its near-term exposure to refinancing risk. - B.28 Issuing index-linked gilts has historically brought cost advantages for the government due to strong demand, and has built the UK's financial resilience by supporting both the UK's long average debt maturity and diversifying the investor base.
+Tying debt interest payments to inflation has also underscored the government's commitment to price stability in the period prior to central bank independence; however, the UK's relatively large stock of index-linked debt also increases the sensitivity of the public finances to inflation shocks, as highlighted in the OBR's 2017 'Fiscal risks report'. - B.29 At Budget 2018 and as part of the government's responsible approach to fiscal risk management the government announced that it would look to reduce the proportion of index-linked gilt issuance in a measured fashion over the medium term, which it has been doing since. - B.30 Due to the exceptionally high financing requirement in 2020-21, and against the backdrop of the government's and UKSA's consultation on the timing of RPI reform, the proportion of index-linked issuance was significantly lower than in previous years, although in absolute terms, it will be around £10 billion higher than in 2019-20.
+Current plans assume a similar absolute supply of index-linked gilts in 2021-22. - B.31 A larger proportion and significantly higher absolute amount of issuance will be initially unallocated in 2021-22 compared with plans announced at the March 2020 Budget.
+The existing purposes of the unallocated portion of issuance to give increased flexibility to the DMO to issue any type or maturity of gilt by any issuance method, while remaining consistent with the principles of openness, predictability and transparency will continue to apply.
+In 2021-22 the unallocated portion will be used additionally to account for the issuance of green gilts.
+Once an initial green gilt offering has been executed, the proceeds from that transaction (and any future transactions) will be reported separately in the financing arithmetic table for 2021-22, and deducted accordingly from the balance of the unallocated pot.

-Treasury bill issuance in 2020-21
+Treasury bill issuance in 2021-22